Powered by Cycle

 • Sub-pages & Notification Fixes: Resolved various bugs affecting sub-page loading, sidebar behavior, and in-app notifications.

-Our Dashlane integration now allows seamless collection and synchronization of licenses into Corma.
+Our new Dashlane integration allows seamless collection and synchronization of licenses into Corma.
 Whether you’re provisioning new Dashlane licenses for incoming team members or deprovisioning them for offboarding, it all happens effortlessly through Corma.
 By centralizing these tasks in one place, you maintain an up-to-date view of your Dashlane environment, reduce administrative overhead, and ensure that only the right people have the right access at the right time.

 We have significantly enhanced the contract management experience to give you more control and clarity over your software expenses.